YizeZhang/Net_Diff/README.md

 Net_Diff is a software for GNSS Download, Positioning and Analysis.

-It supports functions of SPP/PPP/DSPP/DPPP/RTK/PPP-RTK, it can also applied in SPP/PPP with BeiDou augmentation information.
+It enables users to perform SPP/PPP/PPP-AR/DSPP/DPPP/RTK/PPP-RTK.
+All the signals of the current GPS/GLONASS/BeiDou/Galileo/QZSS/IRNSS are supported from single-frequency to triple-frequency.
+It can also be applied in SPP/PPP with BeiDou augmentation information (authorized user).

-It supports data analysis, including coordinate plotting, positioning error comparison, satellite number, PDOP, satellite skyview, satellite visibility, cycleslip, troposphere, ionosphere, observation minus correction, positioning residuals and so on.
+It supports data analysis, including coordinate plotting, coordinate comparison, satellite number, PDOP, satellite skyview, satellite visibility, cycleslip, troposphere, ionosphere, observation minus correction, positioning residuals plotting and KML file writing.

-It provides IGS data and products download.
+It provides IGS data and products download from many public FTP servers.

-It can also support orbit simulation.

-It also provides some useful tools such as time and coordinate system transfer, RINEX edit, RTCM3 and raw data convert, Ntrip data receiving.
+It also provides some useful tools such as time and coordinate system transferring, RTCM data receiving through Ntrip and TCP/IP, RTCM converting, RINEX editing, ssr dumping, CLALIB and so on.

+It provides a simple satellite orbit simulation.

+Moreover, it supports multi-station PPP, clock estimation, DCB estimation based on GNSS net (authorized user).

 *****************************************************************************************************